alienx5499/Pot-Hole-Detector/README.md

 ---

+## **🚨 Resource Warning**

+This project involves API calls and real-time geolocation processing, which may consume significant device resources.
+If your device has limited capabilities, ensure:
+- Efficient memory management in the application.
+- Using fewer API requests during testing phases.

+Alternatively, test on high-performance devices for better results.

+---

 ## **🎯 Target Audience**

 1. **Commuters**: Easily report road hazards and improve safety.
 2. **Local Authorities**: Gain better insights into road conditions.
-3. **Environmentalists and Activists**: Leverage social media to raise awareness about infrastructure issues.
+3. **Activists and Environmentalists**: Leverage social media to raise awareness about infrastructure issues.
-4. **Developers and Researchers**: Contribute to or expand the app’s functionality.
+4. **Developers**: Expand the repository with new features or APIs.

 ---